Home

 • "The LORD recompense thy work, and a full reward be given thee of the LORD God of Israel, under whose wings thou art come to trust."

-The bema seat is not to punish believers I agree, but it is not to reward anyone based on his individual righteousness (meritorious works) either, for we are all worthy of a full reward of inheritance because we are all without fault.
-If any of our works could be faulted as imperfect, it would constitute sin.
-The wages of sin is death, not the loss of rewards or diverse payments.
+I agree that the bema seat is not to punish believers, but it is not to reward anyone based on his individual righteousness (meritorious works) either, for we are all worthy of a full reward of inheritance because we are all without fault.
+If any of our works could be faulted as imperfect, it would constitute an unpaid-for sin.
+The wages of sin is death, not the loss of rewards or of diverse payments.
 All our punishment was paid for by Christ at the cross, and our full reward was "secured" for us by that very same work.

 Colossians 3:24